 - If you are a winner of the scholarship, you will also be expected to attend the Scholarship Reception (date to be confirmed at a later point) where you will be profiled as a winner, and the Annual MAX Gala on October 5, 2019.

 - All winners are also expected to contribute 50 hours of volunteer service with MAX the following year.
 Through this, we hope to encourage meaningful engagement among our Scholarship Winners with MAX and the community at large while providing young Muslims with opportunities for mentorship and learning.

 - If required, reference letters can be uploaded directly to us here

 - Complete the scholarship application form by February 28, 2019

 - Fill out application in full including essay questions

-- Include one signed reference letter (within last 12 months).
-The reference letter can be either based on academics or community service.
+- Include two signed reference letters (within last 12 months).
+One must be an academic reference and the other one community service.
 References from family members will not be accepted.

 - Include copies of any awards, letters of excellence, or other authorized documents demonstrating excellence